voschezang/coding-handbook/labour/product-project-initiative.md

 > Products are never finished, only deprecated.

 Initiatives are projects without deadlines.
 Instead, they have domain-specific acceptance criteria.

+- Sizing may be controlled through hierarchically.
+E.g. sagas, epics, stories and tasks.

 |                 | Product                    | Project                             | Initiative                   |
 | --------------- | -------------------------- | ----------------------------------- | ---------------------------- |